ISSOtm/issotm.github.io/blog/_posts/2022-05-22-prehistorik.md

 {% include figure.html url="/assets/prehistorik/proud.png" alt="Still of the 'PROUD' letters in the intro text." caption="Damn, if you can't be proud of this game..." %}

 This may be the most puzzling part of the intro.
-Those can't be OBJs, since for example the top row would have 13 of them.
+Those can't be OBJs, since for example the top row in the screenshot would have 13 of them—more than the aforementioned limit of 10.
 It's not software rendering, either, as that would be extremely taxing, and the tilemap stays pristine.
 Many emulators fail to render this text, too, and only display occasional smears where the text would be.
 What's going on?